Homemade Lemon Pepper Seasoning is so easy to make, and you are going to love it! It's so good on chicken, seafood, veggies and more.

 Salt and pepper

 Use either sea salt or kosher salt for this recipe, not table salt.
+You can use store-bought black pepper if you need to!

 For lemon zest, you will need a lemon zester or microplane.
-If you don't have a zester, I recommend one!
+If you don't have a zester, I recommend getting one!
 They are great for zesting citrus, grating garlic and shaving cubes of parmesan cheese.

 When you're done zesting, be sure to use the juice to make something yummy like Strawberry Lemonade or Mini Lemon Cheesecakes!